The Curling Manual

 If you are about to deliver a rock, position yourself behind the hack and remain quiet and still as your opponent delivers.
 As soon as the opponent delivers the rock, choose your rock and move into the hack area.
 While the opponent's rock is still in motion, begin the setup process in the hack (described in the Delivery section).

 If you are about to sweep, position yourself on the tee line approximately two feet from the sideline.
 Confirm the shot and weight with the thrower.
 As your teammate begins to deliver, start moving forward and to the center trying to "meet" the rock near the hog line.
 At this point you may begin sweeping the rock if necessary.

 When you have stopped sweeping, return to the other end of the ice.
 Be sure not to walk down the center of the sheet, preventing the opponent from viewing.
 As you are walking back, try not to distract the opponent in the hack.
 If time permits, stop and remain still while the opponent is delivering.

 Completing the End

 Once all sixteen rocks have come to rest, the vice skips from each team agree on how many rocks are counting and to which team they belong.
 Only one team can score in an end and the most any team can score is eight.
-Occasionally, when the counting rock or rocks can't be determined by the naked eye, a special measuring device is used (see the Measuring Rocks section).
+Occasionally, when the counting rock or rocks can't be determined by eye, a special measuring device is used (see the Measuring Rocks section).
 Normal scoring in an end may be one, two, three or even four rocks.
-Scores of five, six and seven are much less common.
+Scores of five, six and seven are less common.
 Scoring all eight rocks is as rare as a hole-in-one in golf and many players never see one.

 After each end, when all sixteen rocks have come to rest, one team will score one point for every rock it has closest to the center.
 Only one team can score in an end.
 The scoring team gives up the hammer in the next end.
 If no team scores in an end, either deliberately or by accident, the hammer is retained.